 In recent years, she has performed with Opera Companies such as the Florida Grand Opera, Miami Music Festival, Des Moines Metro Opera, Opera New Jersey, Vero Beach Opera, Gold Coast Opera, Amici del'Arte, Pro Arte Grateli, Hispanic Lyric Theatre and the Miami Lyric Opera.

 Lucia in Lucia di Lammermoor, Amina in La Sonnambula, Contessa Almaviva in Le nozze di Figaro, Violetta in La Traviata, Margarita Xirgu in Ainadamar, Rosina in Il barbiere di Siviglia, among others.

-Ms. Zamorano currently resides in New York, NY.
+Ms. Zamorano currently resides in Washington, DC.